 The department is statutorily charged with Fire Prevention duties of fire safety plan review and inspections of commercial and multi-family occupancies.
-Emergency Management responsibilities include planning, preparedness, response and mitigation for man-made or natural disasters.
+Emergency Management responsibilities include planning, preparedness, response, and mitigation for man-made or natural disasters.
 The department also administers and manages a comprehensive training program and provides the community with public education on fire prevention and disaster planning and preparedness as well as provides mutual aid assistance to those agencies in need.

 Islamorada Fire Rescue Station #20 is officially named Bernard Russell Station.
-By resolution of Village Council the founder of Islamorada Fire Rescue was honored by naming Station #20 the Bernard Russell Fire Station.
+By resolution of the Village Council the founder of Islamorada Fire Rescue was honored by naming Station #20 the Bernard Russell Fire Station.

 - Fire and Emergency resources on the internet, including storm weather updates.

 If you have any more questions or would like to tour your Village Fire Department and/or equipment please call us at 305-664-6490, or Email Fire Department and we will set up an appointment at your convenience.